syncfusion-content/winui-docs/winui/Rating/Placeholder-value.md

 # Placeholder value in WinUI Rating

-The Rating control provides the average rating value before the user provide or click any other actions by using the `PlaceholderValue` property.
+By using the `PlaceholderValue` property, the Rating control can display the average rating value before the user provides their own rating by click or other action.

 {% tabs %}
 {% highlight XAML %}